-Biology, MNS-NIT
+Biology, MIT-NIG

 How do plants feed themselves?
 How did dogs evolve from wolves?
 What good is the appendix in humans, anyway?
 Such questions fall within the domain of biology, which seeks to understand living organisms and their vital processes (although the jury’s still out on what our appendixes are for).
 Biology’s diverse fields include botany, ecology, evolution, genetics, medicine, physiology, and zoology.